morris7/alfa/README.md

 1. yarn run jsonServer
 2. yarn start

-tests can be ran using
+tests can be ran using 'yarn test'

-yarn test